In this guide, we’ll answer the question, “what is organic traffic?”

 I like KWFinder by Mangools (try it for free).
 It’s one of the only SEO tools I recommend as an affiliate because it’s cheap, yet powerful for keyword research.

-In KWFinder, you can type in a seed keyword and get a list of other related keywords you can also add to your content to improve the topical relevance for the page.
+In KWFinder, you can type in a seed keyword (or generic keywords) and get a list of other related keywords you can also add to your content to improve the topical relevance for the page.

 For example, I searched for the seed keyword “organic traffic” and these are some of the other suggested keywords KWFinder revealed that I added to this page: